Company: AT&T Inc., Dallas, TX

-Nomination Sub Category: Tech Innovation of the Year - At Organizations With More Than 1,000 Employees
+Nomination Sub Category: Tech Innovator of the Year

-Tell the story about this nominated achievement since January 1 2012 (up to 525 words).
+Tell the story about what this nominee achieved since January 1 2012 (up to 525 words).
 Focus on specific accomplishments, and relate these accomplishments to past performance or industry norms.
 Be sure to mention obstacles overcome, innovations or discoveries made, and outcomes:

 Upload a collection of supporting files and web addresses to our server to provide more background information to the judges.
 You may upload any number of attachments and URLs through the "Add Attachments, Videos, or Links to This Entry" link above.
 (Do NOT list your URLs below.)

-Provide a brief (up to 125 words) biography about the leader of this nominated organization:
+Provide a brief (up to 125 words) biography about the nominee: